Tax in Bolivia

 Who counts as a Bolivian tax resident?

 Under the Codigo Tributario, an individual is a tax resident in Bolivia if they maintain a permanent place of residence in Bolivia OR are physically present for the majority of the calendar year.
-Bolivia operates on a territorial-source principle — both residents and non-residents are taxed only on Bolivian-source income.
+Bolivia operates on a territorial-source principle -- both residents and non-residents are taxed only on Bolivian-source income.

 Foreign nationals on long-term Bolivian assignments typically meet the residency test from their first year.
 However, since Bolivia taxes only Bolivian-source income regardless of residency, the residency classification has less impact on tax exposure than in worldwide-income jurisdictions.
+See the global expat tax hub for how this compares across other relocation destinations.

 What are the personal income tax rates?